JoJo's Bizarre Adventure (video game): Reception

 Alex Rhoades of GameZone gave the HD versions a score of six out of ten, saying that the game "had a chance to shine for its 25th anniversary.
 Unfortunately the exorbitant price combined with the niche market appeal will doom it from the start.
-Although the gameplay is nearly untouched from the Dreamcast version, only huge fans of the manga will likely pick this game up".
+Although the gameplay is nearly untouched from the Dreamcast version, only huge fans of the manga will likely pick this game up."
+However, Joe Walker of Push Square gave the PS3 version five stars out of ten, saying, "JoJo's Bizarre Adventure HD Ver. is tragic in a way, because while the game itself is still solid and fun to play, there's just too little on offer to justify the price tag."